alexndrs/edgerouter-vpn-switch-mac/README.md

 # Explanation
 The script won't work without ssh key.
 You can keystroke password in applescript but this is not recommend do to security.
 The script outputs commands to the edgerouters CLI to enable/disable vpn firewall rules so use your correct rule name.
 This script relies on errors and therefor not exiting to early.
 But after 10 tries it closes to not make it run infinity if any other errors occurs.
 You can export this file to a program.
 Every time you run it you will enable/disable your firewall.
-Se bottom page for more....
+Se bottom of page for more....

 # Setup
 You have to configure firewall rules manually first time according to pictures below.
 Change the rule numbers in the script so that they correspond to the numbers on your firewall rules.
 This script only blocks VPN connections via firewall.
 First you need to configure and setup your vpn solution.
 I recommend using l2tp over iPsec.
 You can find tutorial about setting up a vpn on youtube especially for the edgerouter series.